Lie groupoids and semi-local models of Singular Riemannian foliations: Introduction

+The orbit foliation associated to a Lie groupoid is not in general a SRF.
+However, if the groupoid is proper, or more generally if it admits a compatible Riemannian metric (a Riemannian Groupoid), then the orbit foliation is in fact a SRF (see \cite{Fernandes-Hoyo,Hessel-Pflaum-Tang}).
+An important feature of Riemannian Groupoids is that they can be linearized around saturated submanifolds \cite{Fernandes-Hoyo}.
+In a nutshell, this means that the restriction of a Lie groupoid $\mathcal{G}\rightrightarrows M$ to a small tubular neighbourhood of a saturated submanifold $B$ of $M$ is locally isomorphic to a transformation groupoid associated to a representation (i.e., a linear action) of the restriction of $\mathcal{G}$ to $B$ on the normal bundle $E$ of $B$ in $M$.

+It is therefore natural to assume that if there exists a holonomy groupoid associated to a SRF, then it should be linearizable.
+In this paper we construct a canonical linear groupoid associated to the linearized foliation $\mathcal{F^\ell}$ in a tubular neighbourhood of a closed saturated submanifold contained in a regular stratum.
+This is the content of the following theorem.

+\begin{theorem} Let $\F$ be a singular Riemannian foliation on a complete manifold $(M,g)$ and $B$ be a closed saturated submanifold contained in a stratum of the foliation.
+Then there exists a saturated $\epsilon$-tubular neighborhood $U$ of $B$ in $M$ such that the leaves of the foliations $\Flin,\,\widehat{\F}^\ell$ restricted to $U$ are orbits of a canonical transformation groupoid associated to a representation of a regular groupoid $\mathcal{G} \rightrightarrows B$ on the normal bundle $E$ of $B$ in $M$. \end{theorem}

+We argue that the transformation groupoid whose orbits are the leaves of $\F^{\ell}$ obtained in the theorem above should be thought of as the linearization of the holonomy groupoid of the SRF $\F$ around $B$ (even though we do not know if such a holonomy groupoid exists).
+For this reason, we call this groupoid the \emph{Linear Holonomy Groupoid} of $\F$ at $U$.

-The construction of the Linear Monodromy Groupoid of $\F$ at $U$ relies on the fact that we can ``lift" the foliation $\F^\ell$ to an $O(n)$-invariant regular foliation on the orthogonal frame bundle of the normal bundle $E$ of $B$ in $M$.
-The Linear Monodromy groupoid is then the quotient of the monodromy groupoid of this (regular) lifted foliation by the action of $O(n)$.
-One of the purposes of this paper is to describe this Lie groupoid as the action groupoid of a Lie groupoid $\mathcal{G}^\ell \rightrightarrows B$ acting through a representation on $E$.
-The groupoid $\mathcal{G}^\ell$ captures the geometry of the linear model of $\F$ around $B.$
+The construction of the Linear Holonomy Groupoid of $\F$ at $U$ relies on the fact that we can ``lift" the foliation $\Flin$ to an $O(n)$-invariant regular foliation on the orthogonal frame bundle of the normal bundle $E$ of $B$ in $M$.
+The (usual) holonomy groupoid of this (regular) lifted foliation comes with a free action of $O (n)$ by automorphisms, and the quotient groupoid comes with a canonical representation on E.